dokutan/typed-fennel/README.md

 ```

 ### Intersection types
-Union types can be constructed using the ``intersection`` function:
+Intersection types can be constructed using the ``intersection`` function:

 ```fennel
 (import-macros {: fn>} :typed-fennel)